joakim-brannstrom/distssh/design/purpose.md

  * an example is how rsync does it: `rsync -e 'ssh -p22' .....` notice the `-e`.

+# REQ-uc_autocomplete
+partof: REQ-purpose
+###

+The user wants expects autocomplete to work in bash when using distcmd.

+## Why?

+This gives a pleasent experience because it becomes easy for the user to autocomplete commands *locally*.
+The question that may be left to think about is if it should autocomplete by querying the remote host or doing it locally....
+For now, because it is simple, I do it locally.
+In the future it should probably be moved to the server.

+Doing it on the server side should be pretty easy if there is a daemon running in the background that it is easy to query for a *least loaded host*.
+But until that is implemented it would be slow and expensive because the current implementation queries all the hosts in the cluster.

 ## Investigate

 Maybe an environment variable should be used too?
 I think ssh do that.
 It wouldn't hurt.